“Kill their servants. Kill their families. Kill them all.”

 “It is restorative.”

-“It allows the dead to experience some measure of true death and be reborn again, as a living man might also after a long and rejuvenative sleep.”
+“It allows the dead to experience some measure of true death and awaken refreshed, as a living man might awaken from a long and restful sleep.”

 “That is his future.
 His rest is long overdue.”

 Caroline: “But not yet,” Caroline almost whispers.
 “He has work still to do… I fear for him, though.
 That as he is, he may become his own worst enemy.”